RajShivade/Electric-Vehicles-Market-Size-Analysis-using-Python/README.md

 - The dataset provides the number of electric vehicles registered each year from 1997 through 2024.
 However, the data for 2024 is incomplete as it only contains the data till March.
 Here’s a summary of EV registrations for recent years:

--In 2021, there were 19,063 EVs registered.
+ - In 2021, there were 19,063 EVs registered.

--In 2022, the number increased to 27708 EVs.
+ - In 2022, the number increased to 27708 EVs.

--In 2023, a significant jump to 57,519 EVs was observed.
+ - In 2023, a significant jump to 57,519 EVs was observed.

--For 2024, currently, 7,072 EVs are registered, which suggests partial data.
+ - For 2024, currently, 7,072 EVs are registered, which suggests partial data.

--To forecast the total number of EVs expected to be registered in 2024, we can use a growth rate based approach from previous complete years.
+ - To forecast the total number of EVs expected to be registered in 2024, we can use a growth rate based approach from previous complete years.

 So We’ll calculate the Compound Annual Growth Rate (CAGR) between a recent year with complete data (2023) and an earlier year to project the 2024 figures.
 Additionally, using this growth rate, we can estimate the market size for the next five years.
 Let’s proceed with these calculations: